In simple terms

 Chisel doesn't have any shiny buttons to press, it is controlled from the command line.
 The basic command is

-yo chisel.
+chisel create.
 You typically run it in an empty folder where you want to set up your new project.

 How does Chisel know what kind of coffee... er, project, I want?